PrincetonUniversity/multi_gpu_training/README.md

 ## Authorship

-This guide was created by Jonathan Halverson and members of Research Computing.
+This guide was created by Jonathan Halverson and members of PICSciE and Research Computing.